onyx-m2/onyx-m2-dashboard/README.md

 ![Alt text](docs/navmenu.png?raw=true "Nav Menu")

+Additional "preset" panels may be added by modifying the grids in the `content` folder.
+The following preset grids are provided:

+  - `battery` Displays total pack energy, voltages, current, max temperature, and a large sampling of individual brick voltages
+  - `drivetrain` Displays information about the drive inverter and motor
+  - `autopilot` Displays information about the state of autopilot, and shows how its doing with lane keeping (the hero tiles), steering, braking, and torque control
+  - `track` Displays information you'd want at the track, g-pad data, temps, etc

 ## Design

 The interface is designed to resemble the Tesla UI.
 It used the same fonts and similar